devcafe-latte/deadbolt/readme.md

 Just another user authentication library running on Express and Typescript.
 This project mainly exists to satisfy my curiosity around Express, Typescript, testing, databases, etc.

+This service is meant to run as a microservice within your cluster/swarm/whatever.
+The API is not meant to be exposed to the public.

 ## Supported settings

 All settings can be set through environment variables or a `.env` file in the root of the project.
 If a settings exists in both, the environment variable will be used.